-Æ

-CONFIDENTIAL Security-Information

-MS # P-038

--89covered at all.
+-CONFIDENTIAL -Security Information- -89detailed information was available on the structure and strength of the Soviet Air Force.
+Information was obtained, for example, about types of aircraft, armament, and equipment.
+With regard to the structure of the Army, however, the status of its reorganization, the distribution of its forces, and its preparations for border defense, the intelligence picture was quite incomplete.
+Intercept coverage of Asiatic Russia produced rather meager results and the more distant parts of the armament production area could not be covered at all.
 The intercept equipment then available to the Germans was no match for the great distances involved.
-Lack of information about the Soviet border defense forces stemmed not only from the reduced volume of Russian radio traffic, made possible by extensive land lines, but to an even larger extent from the lack of short-range radio intelligence.
-Moreover, the German intercept units stationed near the western borders of the USSR from the Baltic to the Black Sea could not reach far into the interior of the Soviet Union.
+The German intercept units stationed near the western borders of the USSR from the Baltic to the Black Sea could not reach far into the interior of the Soviet Union.
 Long-range direction-finding operations with short-wave equipment were not effective until 1942.
 The picture of the enemy situation based on radio intelligence differed substantially from information gathered from other sources.
 This was especially true of intelligence pertaining to the Soviet Air Force.
 Lack of information on the Soviet Army did not, however, lead German communication intelligence to make the dangerous mistake of underestimating the Russians' strength.
 The following narrative refers exclusively to radio intelligence operations carried out in the area of Army Group South, commanded by Field Marshal von Rundstedt from June 1941 to November 1942.
-Because of the lack of records it is impossible to set down an exhaustive survey of this period.
+Because of the lack of records it is impossible to set down an exhaustive survey

+-90of this period.
 However, an estimate of Soviet Army radio traffic will be attempted by describing a few special missions undertaken by German radio intelligence on this front.
 In this connection it will be necessary to refer to the operations of the three intercept companies employed in this area.
-(See Chart 9)

-MS # P-038 --90- When the German invasion began, the following intercept units were operating in the area of Army Group South: The 7th Intercept Company, on the Pruth, facing east, operating on a base line from Galatz to Jassy.
+(See Chart 9) When the German invasion began, the following intercept units were operating in the area of Army Group South: The 7th Intercept Company, on the Pruth, facing east, operating on a base line from Galatz to Jassy.
 Its mission was radio intelligence in the path of the Eleventh Army.
 The 3d Intercept Company, on the eastern border of occupied Poland, facing southeast between Rzeszov and Vlodavka on the Bug.
 It was responsible for intelligence ahead of the Seventeenth and Sixth Armies.
 The 57th Intercept Company was en route from the Balkans.
-It arrived in Rzesvoz on 28 June after the start of hostilities and first had to be reorganized and to become oriented to the intercepting of Russian radio traffic.
+It arrived in Rzeszov on 28 June after the start of hostilities and first had to be reorganized and to become oriented to the intercepting of Russian radio traffic.
 Thus, it was not completely ready to go into operation until July.
-It was then ordered to carry out radio intelligence missions in the path of the Sixth Army, thus releasing the 3d Intercept Company to the Seventeenth army.
+It was then ordered to carry out radio intelligence missions in the path of the Sixth Army, thus releasing the 3d Intercept Company to the Seventeenth Army.
 These companies had insufficient personnel and equipment for the task of covering the large areas assigned to those armies.
 The command responsible for these allocations had been informed of this discrepancy before the missions were assigned.
-On 2 June 1941, therefore, Army Group South ordered intercept operations to be restricted to a zone of action bounded in the north by the Pripyat Marshes and extending as far east as the Dnepr River.
-This would include only that traffic emanating from the Odessa and Kiev military districts.
-For the time being OKH refrained from assigning any RI missions which were more far-reaching than this.
+On 2 June 1941, therefore, Army Group South ordered intercept